SageDAO/MemeX-Solidity/README.md

 ## Deploy contracts

-To deploy all the contracts to the Rinkeby testnet:
+To deploy all the contracts to the Rinkeby testnet and update their references to each other (only needs to run once):

 `brownie run scripts/deploy_contracts.py --network rinkeby`